aulveland/CITZ-HWP-Project/Development-&-Deployment.md

-# Openshift Deployment
+# OpenShift Deployment
-Follow the 2021 capstone groups deployment to the BC Governments PaaS platform based on RHEL OpenShift strategy.
+Follow the 2021 Capstone groups' deployment to the BC Governments PaaS platform based on RHEL OpenShift strategy.
 [How to Build and Deploy on Openshift](https://github.com/bcgov/citz-dst-capstone-2021/tree/main/openshift)